Your Sexual Health

 Some common causes of sexual problems in women include the following:

-"Female sexual dysfunction" is a general term for a problem with interest in or response to sex.
+“Female sexual dysfunction” is a general term for a problem with sex.
+The problem can be a lack of interest in sex.
+It also can be a lack of response to sexual activity.
 Sexual problems fall into four groups, which often overlap:

 - Orgasmic problems